Chè Chuối Recipe

 How To Store The Leftovers

-Besides Siamese bananas, you can also use other cultivars to make this dish.
-Of course, Siamese bananas are the best choice, but in case you can’t get hold of them, here are some possible alternatives:
+Of course, Siamese bananas are the best choice in this recipe.
+But in case you can’t find them, here are some possible alternatives:

 • Plantains: They have great firmness and hold their shapes well during cooking.
 Plantains are generally less sweet than bananas, though.